anshumanv/awesome-anime-sources/README.md

 ### Motivation

 * Rather than having all anime websites bookmarked, access them all from one place.
-* Keeping tons of alternatives in case when our favourite anime website is down.
+* Keeping tons of alternatives in case our favourite anime website is down.

 ### NOTE: